MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **WebSocketConnectDurationInMs** – This is the time taken in milliseconds to complete the web socket connection.

+#### Office.StickyNotes.Web.SDK.BootPerfMarkers

+Triggered when both of the below conditions are true:
+- First sync is done
+- OneNote Sticky Notes boot has completed.
+OneNote Sticky Notes boot is said to be done when the one of the below 3 conditions are true:
+   - Initial sync has completed
+   - Initial sync has failed
+   - Something is being displayed in notes list (either notes or fishbowl)

+Performance markers for memory (machine action) and required to compute the performance of Memory.

+The following fields are collected:

+- **Consent_AddInContentSourceLocation** - Add In content source location

+- **Consent_AddInContentState** - Add In content state

+- **Consent_ControllerConnectedServicesConsentTime** - Indicates when the user chose the status of optional connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DiagnosticDataConsentTime** - Indicates when the user provided the consent for diagnostic data.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DownloadContentConsentTime** - Indicates when the user made the choice to enable or disable connected experiences that download online content.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_UserContentDependentConsentTime** - Indicates when the user chose to enable or disable connected experiences that analyze content was made.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Data_App_Name** - The name of the application that is providing the data.
+Allows us to identify which application is showing an issue so we know how to address it.

+- **Data_App_Platform** - The broad classification of the platform on which the app is running.
+Allows us to identify on which platforms an issue may be occurring so that we can correctly prioritize the issue.

+- **Data_App_Version** - The version of the application.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Data_Audience** - Identifies “Dogfood”, “Insiders”, “Microsoft” or “Production”

+- **Data_Device_Id** - A unique identifier for the device.
+Allows us to identify the distribution of issues across a set of devices.

+- **Data_EventName** - A unique name of a OneNote's event.
+OneNote events use this custom field to specify a unique name due to an engineering limitation in the past.

+- **Data_ExpirationDate** - A date in numerical format indicates when this event will be stop sending from clients

+- **Data_FeedEnabled** - Identifies if feed is enabled.

+- **Data_HostApp** - Identifies the host app name that launches a sub-app.

+- **Data_HostSessionId** - Uniquely identifies the host app session for a sub-app

+- **Data_MemoryLoadPerfMetrics** - Perf markers for memory

+- **Data_Namespace** - A namespace of the event.
+Allows us to group the event into groups.

+- **Data_OTelJS_Version** - Version of OTel logger

+- **Data_SamplePolicy** - Identifies if the sample policy is Measure or Critical

+- **Data_Session_Id** - Uniquely identifies a given session of data.
+Allows us to identify the impact of issues by evaluating the number of sessions that are impacted and if there are common features of those sessions.

+- **Data_SessionCorrelationId** - The globally unique identifier for the host's session.

+- **Data_ShortEventName** - A short name of an event.
+Allows us to identify the event that was being sent from the client.

+- **Data_StickyNotesSDKVersion** - Version number indicating the version of Sticky Notes the user is using.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Event_ReceivedTime** - The time the event was logged in the service

+- **M365aInfo_EnrolledTenantId** - Enrolled tenant id

+- **User_ActiveUserTenantId** - Active user tenant id

+- **User_TelemetryRegion** - Identifies the data boundary of the user

 #### Office.UX.OfficeInsider.CanShowOfficeInsiderSlab

 Activity tracking whether the Office Insider slab can be shown to the user on the Account tab in the Office Backstage UI.